 All students in the program will complete 30 credits of graduate courses to fulfill the requirements for the masters degree.
-They will complete nine credits of 500-level graduate courses during their fourth (senior) year and the remaining 21 credits of 600-level graduate courses during their fifth year.
+They will complete nine credits of 500level graduate courses during their fourth (senior) year and the remaining 21 credits of 600-level graduate courses during their fifth year.
 The nine credits of 500-level graduate courses will count toward both their graduate and undergraduate degree programs.
 A total of 150 credits of graduate and undergraduate courses are required to complete the Accelerated BS/MSA program.

 BS/MSA students may be eligible for graduate assistantships during their fourth and fifth years of the program only if they are registered for at least nine graduate credits in each semester.
-Honors students may be eligible for funding from the Honors College during the fourth year and receive a graduate assistantship during the fifth year.
+Honors students may be eligible for funding from the Honors College during the fourth year and receive a graduate assistantship during the fifth vear.

 BS/MSA students must complete a total of 30 graduate credits from the following groups of courses listed below.
 No more than nine credits can be 500-level (6200:5xx) courses.
-At least 12 credits must be 600-level accounting (6200:6xx) courses
+At least 12 credits must be 600-level accounting (6200:6xx) courses.

-Group A: Accounting and Assurance Core (12 - 15 credits): 6200:615 ERP and Financial Data Communications 3 6200:637 Contemporary Accounting Issues 3 6200:658 Enterprise Risk Assessment and Assurance 3 6200:660 Accounting and Assurance Project (capstone course) 3 6200:520 Advanced Accounting 3 All courses in this group are required except for 6200:520, which is not required for
+Group A: Accounting and Assurance Core (12 - 15 credits): 6200:615 ERP and Financial Data Communications 3 6200:637 Contemporary Accounting Issues 3 6200:658 Enterprise Risk Assessment and Assurance 3 6200:660 Accounting and Assurance Project (capstone course) 3 6200:520 Advanced Accounting 3 × All courses in th is group are required except for 6200:520, which is not required for students in the AIS option.

-All courses in this group are required except for 6200:520, which is not required for students in the AlS option.
 Students who have completed a similar advanced accounting course at the undergraduate level must take a different course.

-Group B: Taxation Core (3 - 6 credits):
+Group B: laxation Core (3 - 6 credits):

 6200:627 Survey of Federal Taxation 3

 or

 6200:531 Taxation II 3

 6200:628 Tax Research 3

 6200:631 Corporate Taxation I 3

-Students are r equired to take a different taxation course if they have completed the
+Students are required to take a different taxation course if they have completed the

+, , ,

-Students are required to take a different taxation course if they have completed the equivalent of 6200:627 or 6200:531.
-Students are required to complete at least one course but no more than two courses in the taxation core.
+equivalent of 6200:627 or 6200:531.
+Students are required to complete at least one course but no more than two courses in the taxation core

-Group C: Accounting Electives (0 - 6 credits): 6200:554 Information Systems Security 3 6200:570 Government and Institutional Accounting 3 6200:659 Assurance Services and Data Mining 3 These electives are open only to students who have not previously completed similar courses.
+Group C: Accounting Electives (0 - 6 credits): 6200:554 Information Systems Security 3 6200:570 Government and Institutional Accounting 3 6200:659 Assurance Services and Data Mining 3 These electives a are open only to students who have not previously completed similar courses.
+Group D: Information Systems Flortives (0 - 9 credits):